brunorijsman/rift-python/doc/command-line-interface.md

 The "<b>show spf</b>" command shows the results of the most recent Shortest Path First (SPF) execution for the current node.

-Note: the SPF algorithm is known as the Dijkstra algorithm.
+Note: the SPF algorithm is also known as the Dijkstra algorithm.

 Example: